Skip to content

 |

-Add, edit, save, and delete protected files with sudo/root privileges.
+Add, edit, save, delete, move, compress, extract, and change permissions/ownership of protected files with sudo/root privileges.

 Installation